ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 *Non-normative examples are conflict-free replicated data types [[CRDT](#crdt)] or Interval Tree Clocks [[ITC](#itc)] to ensure eventual data consistency.*

-[[R313]](#r313) Testability: An example of a Fully Persistent BPI Stroage that supports Generalized Time Stamps is the [CRDT Extension](https://github.com/supabase/pg_crdt) of the open-source [PostgreSQL](https://www.postgresql.org/) data base, and since PostgreSQL has an extensive test suite as well as the CRDT extension, the requirement is testable.
+[[R313]](#r313) Testability: An example of a Fully Persistent BPI Storage that supports Generalized Time Stamps is the [CRDT Extension](https://github.com/supabase/pg_crdt) of the open-source [PostgreSQL](https://www.postgresql.org/) data base, and since PostgreSQL has an extensive test suite as well as the CRDT extension, the requirement is testable.

 #### **[O9]**
 Decentralized BPI Storage MAY be partially persistent.